osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 - Apply OSGi Resolver to distribute bundles between runtimes.
 - *NOTE:* Related to [RFP-188: Features](https://github.com/osgi/design/blob/master/rfps/rfp-0188-Features.pdf)

-## Generic: OSGi asynchronous programming
+## Asynchronous programming
+- **Conjecture**:
-- **Conjecture**: Not used in enterprise, because container Orchestrators promise to solve it through brute force scaling.
-Used in IoT?
+	- Not used in enterprise, because container Orchestrators promise to solve it through brute force scaling.
+	- Used in IoT where the operator has no control over the network.

 - **Helps to express concurrency:**
 	- Improve quality:
 		- Responsiveness/liveness
+			- E.g. a thread that handles an incoming request will not block waiting for a downstream response.
 		- Remain available even in the face of partial failures
 			- E.g. at external integration points - db, peer process, etc.
 			- [GOTO 2016 • Stability Patterns & Antipatterns • Michael T. Nygard](https://www.youtube.com/watch?v=VZePNGQojfA)